Global Power Shift Index

 Measures geopolitical integration vs. isolation.
 High RII = Isolated/Pariah (e.g., SY, YE).
 Low RII = Deeply integrated via bilateral defense pacts, multilateral blocs, and economic hubs (e.g., IL, KR, DE, CY).

-The Global Power Index (GPI) is a composite score reflecting the estimated relative geopolitical influence of each tracked country on a given day.
+The Global Power Shift Index (GPSI) is a composite score reflecting the estimated relative geopolitical influence of each tracked country on a given day.
 It synthesises five structural dimensions using a fixed weighted formula applied to normalised 0–100 scores per dimension.

 Important caveat: Baseline scores are manually set estimates grounded in publicly available data.
-What changes daily is a news-event adjustment derived from GDELT, which nudges individual dimension scores up or down.
+What changes daily is a news-event adjustment derived from diverse news sources, which nudges individual dimension scores up or down.
 This is an approximation of short-term momentum, not a precise measurement.

 — × Economyscore